thoughtspot/thoughtspot.github.io/_appliance/hardware/cable-reference.md

 permalink: /:collection/:path.html
 ---

-You need either fiber or DAC cables to connect the Super Micro Computer appliance to the switches on your rack.
-Refer to [Installing the Super Micro Computer]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html).
+You need either fiber or DAC cables to connect the Super Micro Computer or Dell appliance to the switches on your rack.
+Refer to [Installing the Super Micro Computer]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html) or [Installing the Dell Appliance]({{ site.baseurl }}/appliance/hardware/installing-dell.html).

 {: id="fiber-cables"}
 ## Fiber Cables